 The law allows parents to ask for their child to be admitted, but also allows them to delay the start date until later in the school year or to start on a part time basis.
 The effect of this is, that the place is held and cannot be offered to another child.
 However, for a place to be held, admission can only be delayed within the academic year.
 This means the admission must take place by the end of the summer term.
 Places cannot be held until the following autumn term for those children who are five during the preceding summer term.
 By law children must start statutory education full time at the beginning of the term following their fifth birthday.
 Where admission is offered prior to compulsory school age, parents may defer their child's entry into school until later in that academic year.
-Parental requests for summer born children to be admitted to reception rather than Y1, the term after their 5th birthday, is the responsibility of the LA.
+Parental requests for summer born children to send them in September out of their normal age group - to reception rather than Y1, the term after their 5th birthday, is the responsibility of the Local Authority.

-7. OVERSUBSCRIPTION RULES FOR FIRST ADMISSION TO COMMUNITY SCHOOLS
+7. OVERSUBSCRIPTION RULES FOR FIRST ADMISSION TO COMMUNITY SCHOOLS will give priority to children living nearest to the school, according to the following rules in this order of priority:

-A. If there are more applications for places than there are places available, we will give preference to children living nearest to the school, according to the following rules in this order of priority: B. Children who are due to start school and:
+If there are more applications for places than there are places available, the Local Authority

+Children who are due to start school and:

+1. have an EHCP or statement of special educational needs naming that school are due to transfer their admission

+2. children in public care, have been adopted from public care or adopted from abroad who

+3. live in the catchment area and who have a sibling attending the school at the time of

+4. live in the catchment area who have a brother or sister attending the feeder junior school

+5. have a disability and live in the catchment area (Appropriate professional evidence will be required to confirm the disability)

+6. live in the catchment area

+7. have been allocated a permanent place at a Specialist Resource Base attached to the school.
+(Places allocated by Norfolk County Council's Placement panel)

+8. children eligible for the service premium.
+A pupil is eligible for the service premium if:a) one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full time reserve service);

+b) they have been registered as a 'service child' on the January school census at any point since 2016;

+c) one of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.

-- 1. Have an Education Health and Care Plan (EHCP) naming that school: - 2.
-Are in public care or have been adopted; - 3.
-Live in the area served by the school and have a sibling attending the school at the time of their admission; - 4.
-Live in the area served by the school and have a brother or sister attending the feeder junior school; - 5.
-Have a disability and live in the area served by the school (appropriate professional evidence will be required to confirm the disability); - 6.
-Live in the area served by the school; - 7.
-Have been allocated a permanent place at a Specialist Resource Base attached to the school.
-(Places allocated by Norfolk County Council's Placement Panel); - 8.
-Live outside the area served by the school and have a brother or sister with a Statement of Special Educational Needs attending the school at the time of their admission; - 9.
-Live outside the area served by the school and have a brother or sister attending the school at the time of their admission; - 10.
-Live outside the area served by the school and have a brother or sister attending the feeder junior school; - 11.
-Have a disability and live outside the area served by the school (appropriate professional evidence will be required to confirm the disability) - 12.
-Children of staff - A. Where a member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or - B. The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 13.
-Live outside the area served by the school
+9. live outside the catchment area who have a brother or sister with a statement of special educational needs attending the school at the time of their admission

+10. live outside the area served by the school who have a brother or sister attending the school at the time of their admission

+11. live outside the catchment area who have a brother or sister attending the feeder junior school a) where a member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or b) the member of staff is recruited to fill a vacant post for there is a demonstrable skill shortage

+12. have a disability and live outside the catchment area (Appropriate professional evidence will be required to confirm the disability)

+13. children of staff

+14. live outside the catchment area